Armstrong Williams

-Armstrong Williams (born February 5, 1962) is an American political commentator, entrepreneur, author, and talk show host.
+Armstrong Williams (born February 5, 1959) is an American conservative political commentator, entrepreneur, author, and talk show host.
 Williams writes a nationally syndicated conservative newspaper column, has hosted a daily radio show, and hosts a nationally syndicated television program called The Armstrong Williams Show.
 He is the owner of Howard Stirk Holdings, a media company affiliated with Sinclair Broadcasting that has purchased numerous television stations.

 Early life, family and education

-Armstrong Williams was born on February 5, 1962, in Marion, South Carolina, to Thelma Howard Williams and James Williams.
-Williams, one of their ten children, was reared on the family's 200 acre tobacco farm.
-Williams is the cousin of South Carolina State Senator Clementa Pinckney, who was a victim of the Charleston church shooting.
+Armstrong Williams was born on February 5, 1959 in Marion, South Carolina to Thelma Howard Williams and James Stirk Williams.
+Williams, one of 10 children, was reared on the family's 200 acre tobacco farm.

+(Williams is a cousin of South Carolina State Senator Clementa Pinckney, who was a victim of the Charleston church shooting.)

-He was known during high school to have a talent for public speaking.
+Williams was known during high school to have a talent for public speaking.
 He earned a BA in Political Science and English at South Carolina State University, graduating in 1981.
 He is a life member of Phi Beta Sigma fraternity.